emsesp/EMS-ESP32/README.md

 - A new Console, accessible via Serial and Telnet
 - Tighter security in both Web and Console.
 Admin privileges required to access core settings and commands.
 - Support for Home Assistant MQTT Discovery (https://www.home-assistant.io/docs/mqtt/discovery/)
-- Can be run standalone as an indpendent Access Point or join an existing WiFi network
+- Can be run standalone as an independent Access Point or join an existing WiFi network
 - Easier first-time configuration via a web Captive Portal
 - Supporting over 70 EMS devices (boilers, thermostats, solar modules, mixing modules, heat pumps, gateways)